oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 }
 {% endhighlight %}

+If there are still things unclear just wait untill we implement the generator (probably part 4).

 >   A possibly useful upgrade would be a way to specify which argument of an enum element is needed in what order.
     This would allow to hove multiple generate calls for one enum.

+## Macros

+The above example already uses another feature.
+Macros are defined by '$' followed by an identifier.

+Currently the only macro supported is _$SIZE_, which translates to the C-operator _sizeof_.
+But the way macros are implemented makes it pretty easy to add more.

+Macros can have any number of arguments as long as they match the C-function they correspond to.

+Macros are just to have function calls as arguments in the enums.

+The arguments of an macro are just getting copied to the the output file.
+So nested macros are not possible.

+>   In a later version it will probably be possible for the user to define macros.
+But for now it is easier to just add
+    new macros manually.

 ## What's next